Connect To SharePoint Online Site With App Only Authentication

 Overview

-SharePoint Online is Software as a Service (SAAS) offering from Microsoft, available as part of Office 365.
+SharePoint Online is a Software as a Service (SAAS) offering from Microsoft, available as part of Office 365.
 CSOM (Client Side Object Model) APIs are available for developers to connect to SharePoint Online sites.
 Using CSOM APIs, we can connect to SharePoint Online remotely and perform desired operations.
 There are various ways available to connect to SharePoint Online.

 In this article, we will explore various options to connect to SharePoint Online.
 Pros and Cons of each option and mainly how we can connect SharePoint Online site with App Only Authentication.